 - Ways to deploy hydrogen for California grid reliability and resilience

 - How to establish hydrogen hubs for “hard to decarbonize” industrial clusters

 - Next steps to enable FCEVs to help California meets Its Zero Emission Vehicle (ZEV) goals

 - Hydrogen’s benefits for environmental justice and disadvantaged communities

-A dynamic speaker lineup of policymakers, state agency leaders, and clean energy experts will identify the impediments to increased use of renewable hydrogen and related technologies in California today and what policies will remove these barriers to accelerate the commercialization of this crucial energy carrier.
+A dynamic speaker lineup of policymakers, state agency leaders, and clean energy experts identified the impediments to increased use of renewable hydrogen and related technologies in California today and what policies would remove these barriers to accelerate the commercialization of this crucial energy carrier.